Effective date: December 7, 2023

 We endeavor to protect the privacy of your account and other personal information we hold in our records, and we use industry standard data security measures to protect your personal information.
 This includes: (1) only storing your personal information under our control, (2) using two-factor authentication for our [personnel] to access your personal information, (3) implementing physical access controls to those areas where personal information is stored, (4) limiting access to your personal information to only those of our personnel who need to have that access to do their jobs, and (5) encrypting all of your personal information both in transit and at rest.
 We also regularly conduct audits of our security practices to make sure that they are up to date.
 Unfortunately, we cannot guarantee complete security.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information.

 You should also be aware that:

-This means that your Applications account security is only as good as the security precautions of the people who can access your Applications account, and you should check with them about those precautions and their information handling policies.
+This means that your Applications account security is only as good as the security precautions of the teachers and school administrators who can access your Applications account, and you should check with them about those precautions and their information handling policies.

 We store Analytics Data and information collected through the Website separately from the information stored in the Applications.
 We have no meaningful ability to provide you with information concerning Analytics Data.
 For personally identifiable information collected through the Website (e.g., by signing up for a mailing list), please contact us at [email protected] or use this web form if you would like us to delete that information, or if you would like to know which personal information of yours we have or have shared with third parties.

 Through your Applications account settings, you may access, and, in some cases, update or delete the personally identifiable information in your Applications account.
 Please note that in some cases, the information in your Applications account can only be changed by your teacher, school, or school district, and you cannot change it yourself.
 In that case, you will need to contact the relevant person in your school or school district.

 Parents or guardians may request that we cease collection of personal information about their child.
 If you are a parent or guardian and would like to request that personally identifiable information regarding your child (or, if you are a teacher, a child that is in your class) be updated or personal information about your child no longer be collected (and/or that it be deleted) and you do not have the ability to do so yourself, please contact us at [email protected].
 In most cases we will refer your request to the relevant school or school district, but if you or your child is are not affiliated with a school or school district, we will respond to your request within 10 calendar days of our receipt of such request.